 I’ve physically watched (as a member) people fail at running 8.4 the whole time.
 I’ve run it myself and only had 11 seconds to spare running it at 8.5.

 Since 20 minutes is 1/3 of an hour, you can multiply the last checkpoint by 3 to get the answer.
 2.8 miles in 20 minutes should be 8.4 mph.
 But since the treadmills take ever so slightly to get up to speed, it helps to bump it up to 8.5 or 8.6 to get there.
-That having been said, running at exactly 8.6 means that you get there just barely in time!
+That being said, running at exactly 8.6 means that you get there just barely in time!
 A quick bump up to 9 towards the end gives you some buffer.

 8.4 will get you caught.
 It really is 8.6.
-I run 8.5 the entire time until the end I take it up a little.
+I run 8.5 the entire time until the end; I take it up a little.

-So, 8.4 but with the tread ramp up 8.6 to be safe.
+So, 8.4 but with the tread ramp up to 8.6 to be safe.

-For example, in 2G classes, the groups are in the treadmill station longer, which is not different even in the Catch Me If You Can day.
+For example, in 2G classes, the groups are in the treadmill station longer, which is not different even in the Catch Me If You Can Day.
 It takes 20 minutes on the treadmill, during which your highest Speed should not go below 8.6 mph.
 The total number of miles you run is 2.8 miles.

 In order to give you an idea of how far off you are if you vary your Speed, I added a column to show how far along you should be in each segment if you’re running the 8.6 mph required to continue past minute 20.